Strimzi can be upgraded to version 0.23.0 to take advantage of new features and enhancements, performance improvements, and security options.

 kubectl get KIND CUSTOM-RESOURCE-NAME -o yaml

-This procedure describes how to use the API conversion tool to convert the CRDs that define the schemas used to instantiate and manage Strimzi-specific resources in a format applicable to v1beta2
+This procedure describes how to use the API conversion tool to convert the CRDs that define the schemas used to instantiate and manage Strimzi-specific resources in a format applicable to v1beta2.

-To do so, you use the crd-upgrade
+To do so, you use the crd-upgrade command.

-Perform this procedure after converting all Strimzi custom resources in the whole Kubernetes cluster to v1beta2
+Perform this procedure after converting all Strimzi custom resources in the whole Kubernetes cluster to v1beta2.

 If you upgrade your CRDs first, and then convert your custom resources, you will need to run this command again.

-in the CRDs to declare v1beta2
+The command updates spec.versions in the CRDs to declare v1beta2 as the storage API version.

-The command also updates custom resources so they are stored under v1beta2
+The command also updates custom resources so they are stored under v1beta2.

 New custom resource instances are created from the specification of the storage API version, so only one API version is ever marked as the storage version.

-When you have upgraded the CRDs to use v1beta2
+When you have upgraded the CRDs to use v1beta2 as the storage version, you should only use v1beta2 properties in your custom resources.

 Prerequisites